POWER48/BlackJack-Python/README.md

 Hello,

-This blackJack has a tkinter window, and a save of your score.
+This blackJack has been made in python and tkinter for the window.
+You have a save of your score.